We expect to have a safe, respectful and engaged learning environment, with children developing their learning skills and enjoying their learning.

 The questions we will answer this term are:

-Term 1: How do we live a healthy life?
+Term 2: How do plants grow? and How do we live a healthy life?

 Term 6: How are schools the same?

 Homework is set every Thursday and should be handed back in every Monday.
-Children are set homework that links to - and supports - their learning in class.
-If children need further help, then homework club runs after school every Thursday.
+Children are set homework that links to and supports their learning in class.
+As part of their homework children can gain extra practise using these sites: